Caleb S.

 • "Would you mind clarifying that point further?"

-What is summarising in communication?
+What is summarizing in communication?

 Summarizing involves condensing information into key points or main ideas.
 It helps emphasize important details, facilitate understanding, and provide clarity in communication.